leondz/entity_recognition/README.md

 ## Intro
 Framework for doing NER and other types of entity recognition in Python.

 Baseline feature extraction relies on Brown clusters and typical NER features, similar to Roth & Ratinov 2009.
-We use CRFsuite and try to keep things modular and simple, so you're not stuck to just NEs - parts of speech, MWEs, temporal expressions and the whole smørrebrød of entity classes are up for grabs with this framework; simply adjust training data accordingly.
+We use CRFsuite and try to keep things modular and simple, so you're not stuck to just NEs - parts of speech, MWEs, temporal expressions and the whole smørrebrød of entity classes are up for grabs with this framework; simply adjust training data and labels to taste.

 ## Features
 * Pluggable feature generation